firmnardians/reactjs-svg-icon/readme.md

-# REACTJS SVG ICON
+# SeniRupa

-SVG icon set for React JS 🎨
+SeniRupa is a tool for React design. 🎨

 -   Easy to use
 -   Customizable